For That Artsy Reader Girl’s Top Ten Tuesday:

-This spoof of gothic melodramatic novels always makes me smile.
-I love Flora Poste, the Londonite who comes to Cold Comfort Farm and tries to fix the lives of her relatives who live there from her Uncle Amos who preaches fire and brimstone, to her cousin Set who loves movies but does noting around the far but impregnate the the serving girl, to Aunt Ada Doom who hasn’t been quite right since she “saw something nasty in the woodshed…”
+This spoof of gothic, melodramatic novels always makes me smile.
+I love Flora Poste, the Londonite who comes to Cold Comfort Farm and tries to fix the lives of her relatives who live there from her Uncle Amos who preaches fire and brimstone; to her cousin Seth who loves movies, but does nothing around the farm but impregnate the the serving girl; to Aunt Ada Doom who hasn’t been quite right since she “saw something nasty in the woodshed…”

 This also has some sad parts.
 We lose characters that we’ve come to love.
 But Anne’s characteristic optimism makes it feel comforting even when we do.

 Any Jane Austen has a certain comfort factor.
 What I love about Emma though is that it’s full of imperfect people with good intentions.
 People are silly, petty, frivolous, but no one is really bad.